 - Right-click on the file in your computer.

 - Choose Send to.

-- Log into your file hosting service, and follow the steps required to upload a file and share it via link.
-When recipients receive your email, they can click on your link and view the file online, or download it to their computers and watch it using the PowerPoint slide show viewer.
+- Log in to your file hosting service and follow the steps required to upload a file and share it via a link.
+When recipients receive your email, they can click on your link and view the file online or download it to their computers and watch it using the PowerPoint slide show viewer.

-Have any other ideas for sharing PowerPoint presentations and e-Learning courses?
+Do you have any other ideas for sharing PowerPoint presentations?
 Tell us in the comments below!